 IRTS Radio News Bulletin

-The IRTS Radio News Bulletin is broadcast every Monday night on the Limerick Radio Club repeater on frequency 145.725 Mhz.
+The IRTS Radio News Bulletin is broadcast every Monday night on the Limerick Radio Club repeater on frequency 145.725 MHz.
 This is a repeat of the news bulletin of the previous day on HF.
-The local transmission commences at 20:00 local time and is read in rotation by Simon EI7ALB, Brian EI9AL, Harry EI2KL.
+The local transmission commences at 20:00 local time and is read in rotation by Simon EI7ALB, Harry EI2KL, Tom EI5CA and Liam EI7DSB.

 Radio Hobbies and Electronics Fair

 The club has run a very successful Radio Hobbies and Electronics Fair in March/April each year.
 This fair was first mooted by Michael Kingston EI2IX in 1987 and was continued to the present time by subsequent Chairmen.
 Since its inception it has proved to be a major radio event in the country each year.

 Club members take part in various contests/field days each year using the club call-signs EI4LRC/EJ0A.
 For special events, such as the International Lighthouse week-end on the 3rd Sunday of August, the club obtains a special call-sign EI0LHL to operate from Loop Head Lighthouse.
 Thanks to Clare County Council and the Commissioners for Irish Lights, the club has continued to operate from Loop Head for the IL&LS weekend.